- This event has passed.

-Jovanna Rosen has a Ph.D.
-Urban Planning and Development from the USC Price School.
+Jovanna Rosen, Ph.D in Urban Planning and Development at the USC Price School, 2016 (Congrats Dr. Rosen!).
 Her research focuses on community development, economic development and social justice.

 Lisa Schweitzer, Associate Professor, specializes in urban studies, and, in particular, normative theory and empirical analysis of social justice, environment and transport in cities.
 Her work has appeared in multiple popular and scholarly outlets, and her research has been funded by the National Science Foundation and the National Institute of Health.
 She maintains a blog about urban ethics, her new book project, at lisaschweitzer.com.